jdmartinez1062/to-do/README.md

 ## Acknowledgments

-- and Microverse for the opportunity.
+- Microverse for the opportunity.

 ## License